-This would not be an allowable use of university funds including grant, contracts or gifts.
-At the discretion of the Dean/Director discretionary funds may be used for these costs.
+This would not be an allowable use of university funds, including grants, contracts, or gifts.
+At the discretion of the Dean/Director, discretionary funds may be used for these costs.

-No, the UWIT Technology Recharge Fee cannot be charged to a Federal Award or Federal Flow through Award.
+No, the HRP Payroll Modernization Fee cannot be charged to a Federal Award or a Federal Flow through Award.

-No, the HRP Payroll Modernization Fee cannot be charged to a Federal Award or Federal Flow through Award.
+No, the UW-IT Technology Recharge Fee cannot be charged to a Federal Award or a Federal Flow through Award.

-The HRPM Fee is being allocated to units based on effort FTE so units should also use effort as means by which to re-allocate this cost to budgets where the HRPM fee is an allowable expense.
-This re-allocation should be done via a Cost or Expense transfer using the HRPM Fee designated Object Code (03-05).
+The HRPM fee is allocated to units based on FTE, so units should also use effort to reallocate this cost to budgets where the HRPM fee is an allowable expense.
+This reallocation should be done via a Cost or Expense transfer using the HRPM fee designated Object Code 03-05.

-Historically, costs for an IRB review at a single institution by UW’s IRB have been considered an indirect cost covered by UW’s F&A. However, this is changing with the introduction of NIH’s Single IRB policy.
-Review the UW’s Human Subjects Division website and the NIH IRB website (section I. Costs) for more information.
+Historically, costs for an IRB review at a single institution by UW’s IRB have been considered an indirect cost covered by UW’s F&A rates.
+However, this is changing with the introduction of NIH’s Single IRB policy.
+Review the UW’s Human Subjects Division website and the NIH IRB website (Section I. Costs) for more information.